Smartling/SmartlingHelp/_articles/learning/best-practices/9-things-you-can-do-to-create-a-better-style-guide-copy.md

 ---
 layout: article
-title: 9 things you can do to create  a better style guide
+title: 9 things you can do to create  a better Style Guide
 draft: true
 Applies to:
   GDN: true